Skip to content

 If you forget the photo, border officials will often scan your passport photo for an extra fee.
 It’s not a disaster, but it can slow things down when you’re already stuck sweating in a long immigration queue.

-Thirty days feels like more than enough until Cambodia slows you down in the best way possible.
-Somewhere between the slow mornings and riverside nights, travelers start figuring out how to stretch the trip a little further.
+Once you are in, 30 days feels like more than enough time—until Cambodia slows you down in the best way possible.
+Somewhere between the slow mornings and late-night riverside hangs, you’ll definitely find yourself trying to figure out how to stretch your trip a little longer.

 Catch sunset views from the Kampot River, photo courtesy of Aritra Roy